binovo/connector-prestashop/connector_prestashop/README.rst

 #.
 Add a new entry.
 #.
 Generate a new API key that will be needed later.
 #.
 Grant all the needed access according your security policy.
+#.
+In case that you export Odoo group tax groups and taxes to Prestashop,
+then you need to define tax rules in the group to bind group, taxes and define the rules needed.

 Steps in Odoo
 -------------